At Chrome Dev Summit 2014 there was a whole host of topics and brand spanking new API's covered, but its not all about the new and shiny.

-DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviours and allows you to optimise your code to prevent performance issues.
+DevTools now gives a reason why a paint or layout occurred whenever it can, this is useful for anyone learning about the timeline, the browser behaviors and allows you to optimize your code to prevent performance issues.

 Flame Chart View

 This is a very different way of viewing the information available in the timeline.
 This makes it much easier to see how tasks overlap and what browser behavior happened as a result of other tasks.